Alex Mitrevski profile picture

 8. Robot simulation tools (practical session)

-9. Quality assurance and testing (practical session)
+9. Quality assurance and testing (in-class discussion)

 10. Multi-robot software development (in-class discussion)